 Timelines for the application screening process vary.
 Once all documents are submitted by the applicant, the Ministry may require additional documentation.

 Therefore, we are unable to provide a timeline to potential opening.
-Our hope is that it would be in the first quarter of 2022.

 Got questions about our plans to open a CTS site in Hamilton’s Ward 3?
 Check out our Frequently Asked Questions below: